Avoiding Flawed

 • Does not authentically meet state school science

-education content standards, especially for
+standards, especially for

 investigation and experimentation requirements.